-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 362, during the DSS-63 support, telemetry lock was lost intermittently between 1227z through 1309z due to heavy rain at the Madrid complex.
-This anomaly resulted in the loss of 3.1 minutes of real-time and SSR data.
-See DR #M109135 for more information. - On day 001, during the DSS-63 support, telemetry lock was lost intermittently between 0936z through 1009z.
-This anomaly resulted in the loss of 2 minutes of real-time and SSR data.
-See DR #M109141 for more information. - On day 003, during the DSS-65 support, turbo decoder lock was lost intermittently between 1543z through 1552z.
-This anomaly resulted in the loss of 115 frames of real-time and SSR data. - On day 003, during the DSS-43 support, telemetry lock was lost intermittently between 2044z through 2108z due to heavy rain at the Canberra complex.
-This anomaly resulted in the loss of 1.2 minutes of real-time and SSR data.
-See DR #C111648 for more information. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 004, during the DSS-63 support, turbo decoder lock was lost intermittently between 1021z through 1147z due to a station tracking issue.
+This anomaly resulted in the loss of 190 frames of real-time and SSR data.
+See DR #N110208 for more information. - 2.
 The following spacecraft/instrument events occurred during this week.
 The Ahead observatory operated nominally during this week on the center of the HGA main lobe.
-The HGA feed assembly which was at 119 degrees C with the HGA angle at 7.1 degrees, with respect to the spacecraft-Sun line. - On day 362, the prime science downlink rate of 720 kbps was resumed during 70m supports as the HGA returned to the center of the main lobe for daily communications. - The average daily science data return for Ahead was 4.2 Gbits during this week.
+The HGA feed assembly was at 118 degrees C and decreasing with the HGA angle at 7.3 degrees and increasing, with respect to the spacecraft-Sun line. - On day 010, the SECCHI instrument reset at 14:05:41z.
+The SECCHI team reconfigured the instrument to operational mode by 010-2200z.
+This was the 38th reset of SECCHI on the Ahead observatory. - The average daily science data return for Ahead was 4.4 Gbits during this week.